digital-fabric/extralite/README.md

 ## What is Extralite?

-Extralite is a fast, extra-lightweight (about 600 lines of C-code) SQLite3 wrapper for Ruby.
+Extralite is a super fast, extra-lightweight (about 1300 lines of C-code) SQLite3 wrapper for Ruby.
 It provides a minimal set of methods for interacting with an SQLite3 database, as well as prepared statements.

-Extralite comes in two flavors: the `extralite` gem which uses the system-installed sqlite3 library, and the `extralite-bundle` gem which bundles the latest version of SQLite ([3.38.0](https://sqlite.org/releaselog/3_38_0.html)), offering access to the latest features and enhancements.
+Extralite comes in two flavors: the `extralite` gem which uses the system-installed sqlite3 library, and the `extralite-bundle` gem which bundles the latest version of SQLite ([3.40.1](https://sqlite.org/releaselog/3_40_1.html)), offering access to the latest features and enhancements.

 ## Features

+- Super fast - [up to 10x faster](#performance) than the
+  [sqlite3](https://github.com/sparklemotion/sqlite3-ruby) gem (see also [comparison](#why-not-just-use-the-sqlite3-gem).)
 - A variety of methods for different data access patterns: rows as hashes, rows as arrays, single row, single column, single value.
 - Prepared statements.
+- Parameter binding.
 - Use system-installed sqlite3, or the [bundled latest version of SQLite3](#installing-the-extralite-sqlite3-bundle).
-- Super fast - [up to 10x faster](#performance) than the
-  [sqlite3](https://github.com/sparklemotion/sqlite3-ruby) gem (see also [comparison](#why-not-just-use-the-sqlite3-gem).)
 - Improved [concurrency](#concurrency) for multithreaded apps: the Ruby GVL is released while preparing SQL statements and while iterating over results.
 - Iterate over records with a block, or collect records into an array.
-- Parameter binding.
 - Automatically execute SQL strings containing multiple semicolon-separated queries (handy for creating/modifying schemas).
 - Execute the same query with multiple parameter lists (useful for inserting records).